SEAFOOD FUTURE

 SUSTAINABLE FISHERIES

-No single aspect is more important, or more central, to the sustainability program of Clover Leaf Seafoods than ensuring the responsible management of fisheries from which we source.
+No single aspect is more important, or more central, to the sustainability program of Clover Leaf Seafoods than working to ensure the sustainable management of fisheries from which we source.

 Clover Leaf Seafoods is a founding member of the International Seafood Sustainability Foundation (ISSF).

-ISSF is a partnership of scientists, the tuna industry, environmental champions, and charitable foundations that researches, shares, and advocates for best practices in sustainable fishing and whose participating companies make commitments to adhere to ISSF sourcing policies.
+ISSF is a partnership of scientists, the tuna industry, environmental champions, and charitable foundations that research, share, and advocate for best practices in sustainable fishing, and whose participating companies make commitments to conform to ISSF conservation measures.

-We supply products from sustainable, well managed, healthy fisheries and from areas that have action plans to return the fishery to a thriving state and follow ISSF’s best practices and independent science-based research data to validate our approach.
+We aim to supply tuna from sustainable, wellmanaged fisheries, and from areas that have action plans to return the fishery to a thriving state.
+In addition, Clover Leaf follows ISSF’s best practices and independent science-based research to validate our approach.

-A critical component in demonstrating transparency and compliance with ISSF resolutions is the third party audit of member companies.
-These audits are conducted by the Marine Resource Assessment Group (MRAG) – Americas and evaluate company performance in meeting ISSF resolutions in a number of critical areas.
+A critical component in demonstrating transparency and compliance with ISSF conservation measures is the third-party audit of participating companies.
+These audits are conducted by the Marine Resource Assessment Group (MRAG) – Americas and evaluate company performance in meeting ISSF measures in a number of critical areas.

 Clover Leaf Seafood’s audit results were once again outstanding with no non-conformances noted.
-We believe this is representative of our concerted efforts to ensure all products reaching the market comply with ISSF commitments, we are proud of our results and we will continue to drive to maintain the highest standard!
+We believe this is representative of our concerted efforts to ensure all Clover Leaf tuna products comply with ISSF requirements.
+We are proud of our results and we will continue to drive to maintain the highest standard.

 CERTIFICATION

-Clover Leaf’s overarching commitment to sustainable seafood is for all its products to be externally recognized as sustainable or in a formal program moving towards certification by 2025.
+Clover Leaf’s overarching goal for environmentally sustainable seafood is for all of its products to be externally recognized as environmentally sustainable1 or in a formal program moving towards certification2.
 Click on the Sustainability Certification Goals table to the right to view our specific goals for each species.
-Clover Leaf has a full chain traceability policy that it applies to all products to support its commitment.
+Clover Leaf has full chain traceability for all products to support its commitment.

 We also seek third-party recognition and certification of the fisheries from which we source, and work to continuously improve fisheries through Fishery Improvement Projects (FIPs) and direct partnerships.
-We rely on recognized certification systems that have been validated by the Global Sustainable Seafood Initiative (GSSI).
+We rely on recognized certification schemes that have been recognized by the Global Sustainable Seafood Initiative (GSSI).
 Governed by a Steering Board representing the full seafood value chain, companies, NGOs, governments, and international organizations – including the United Nations Food and Agriculture Organization (FAO) – GSSI evaluates certification systems and develops benchmarking tools to improve sustainable seafood assessments and claims.
-GSSI recognized certification schemes include the Marine Stewardship Council (MCS), Best Aquaculture Practices (BAP), and Aquaculture Stewardship Council (ASC) standards and others.
+GSSI recognized certification schemes include the Marine Stewardship Council (MCS), Best Aquaculture Practices (BAP), Aquaculture Stewardship Council (ASC) standards, and others.

-All Clover Leaf Wild Salmon are already sourced from the Marine Stewardship Council (MSC) certified fisheries.
-Our Light Tuna is being sourced from MSC certified fisheries since 2022.
-Our Oysters and Mussels have been carrying the ASC certified certification since 2022.
+All Clover Leaf wild salmon products are already sourced from the Marine Stewardship Council (MSC) certified fisheries.
+Our Skipjack and Yellowfin Tuna has been sourced from MSC-certified fisheries since 2022.
+Our oysters and mussels have been sourced from ASC-certified farms since 2022.

 DOLPHIN FRIENDLY